jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 cover:
   image: /img/google-cloud-vpn-pfsense-featured.png

-aliases:
-- "/post/google-cloud-vpn-pfsense/"
+slug: "google-cloud-vpn-pfsense"
 ---

 Google Cloud's HA VPN creates a tunnel between Google's VPC [private LAN](https://en.wikipedia.org/wiki/Private_network) and your [private LAN](https://en.wikipedia.org/wiki/Private_network).
 All traffic is encrypted between locations by default and BGP dynamically updates each site's routing tables.

 GCE VMs created without an external interface can't access the internet by default.
-The GCE VMs are still accessible from internal via local IPs if there's a VPN in place.
+The GCE VMs are still accessible internally via local IPs if there's a VPN in place.
 As a result, the attack surface is less because it is more difficult for attackers to reach the VMs.
-If desired, a [Cloud NAT](https://cloud.google.com/solutions/building-internet-connectivity-for-private-vms#create_a_nat_configuration_using_cloud_router) can allow internet access without an external interface.
+A [Cloud NAT](https://cloud.google.com/solutions/building-internet-connectivity-for-private-vms#create_a_nat_configuration_using_cloud_router) can be created to allow internet access without an external interface, if needed.

 Cloud VPNs make it easier to share small amounts of data between locations.
 If there's a need to transfer more than 100GB of data, it's better to use a dedicated interconnect for network performance.
-VPNs could also connect cloud providers for a true "hybrid-cloud" approach or migration between clouds.
+VPNs could also connect cloud providers for an authentic "hybrid-cloud" approach or migration between clouds.

-A tunnel costs $36 a month billed hourly.
+A tunnel costs $36 a month, billed hourly.
 The only other cost incurred is the standard network egress price starting at 12￠ a GB.
-If you don't have a ton of machines to connect, it is more cost effective to install a per-machine VPN using something like [Tailscale](https://tailscale.com/).
+If you don't have a ton of machines to connect, it is more cost-effective to install a per-machine VPN using something like [Tailscale](https://tailscale.com/).

 ## End goal

 A working Cloud HA VPN connected to a local pfSense gateway.
 HA VPN requires dynamic routing (BGP) and adds an SLA if you run two tunnels.
-I'm going to only set up a single tunnel and ignore the SLA.
+I plan to set up a single tunnel and ignore the SLA.
 For BGP, I'm using a private ASN.

 ## GCP Setup